pjbiggs/Massey203311/Week3/Week3.md

 **As I have stated previously, due to our requirement to try to work through the contents of the labs for weeks 4, 5 and 6 in as much of weeks 4 and 5 (the Friday of week 6 -- 03-Apr-2026 -- is Good Friday), we will spend the rest of this lab practical installing the software we will need for Module 2.
 The code to work through is below, and will also be found in the weeks 4, 5 and 6 practicals with comments such as "move on to the next codeblock, we installed this software (hopefully) in week 3".**

 Again for today please do not worry about what these various pieces of software you are going to install are doing, that is for detailed discussion within Module 2.
 The point of this work today is to get you a head start so that performing the lab practicals will go a little quicker.
+Fuller explanations will be found around the code in the Weeks 4, 5 and 6 practicals.

 In brief though, we are installing a package manager environment called **Miniconda** into which we will install software packages that we will use.
 This makes installing software much easier to both perform and manage.
 I use this method a lot to install packages due to its (relative) ease of use!